questdb/questdb/README.md

 ## Try QuestDB

-We provide a [live demo](https://demo.questdb.io/) provisioned with the latest QuestDB release and sample datasets:
+We provide a [live demo](https://demo.questdb.io/) provisioned with the latest QuestDB release and sample datasets :-

 - Trips: 10 years of NYC taxi trips with 1.6 billion rows
 - Trades: live crypto market data with 30M+ rows per month